green-spot/accela/README.md

 # Accela
-Accela is a PHP Web Framwork for SPA.
+Accela is a PHP Web Framework for SPA.

 ## build env
 ```